dima-sh/Brackets-Espresso-Theme/readme.md

 How to install
 --------------
+On "Extension Manager" click "Install from URL..." and put url "https://github.com/dima-sh/Brackets-Espresso-Theme".
-Open Brackets, and click the extensions button on the right.
-Search for 'Espresso Theme for Brackets' and click install.
-You need to relaunch Brackets after installation.
+You have to relaunch Brackets after installation.

 License
 -------